iocchi/arm_gazebo/README.md

     -w	world properties
     -s <obj>	object properties and state

+# Rviz visualization

+From the docker container

+    docker exec -it armgazebo tmux a

+you can create a new tmux windows with `CTRL-b c` and then run

+    cd ~/src/arm_gazebo/config
+    rosrun rviz rviz -d robot_camera.rviz

+You can detach from tmux with `CTRL-b d`

 # Troubleshooting

 * In case of errors due to existing containers, use this command to clean them